Option A - Neurobiology and Beahviour

 ∑ - Understandings:

-∑ - The neural tube of embryonic chordates is formed by infolding of ectoderm followed by elongation of the tube.
+∑ - The neural tube of embryonic chordates is formed by the infolding of ectoderm followed by elongation of the tube.

-- All chordates develop a dorsal nerve cord through a process called neurulation in early stages of development
+- All chordates develop a dorsal nerve cord through a process called neurulation in the early stages of development

 - The cells located in a portion of the middle of the ectoderm (dorsally located) differentiate to form the neural plate